min2ha/ukwa-site/content/target/37744/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Martin Bennewith (@mmbenn) on Twitter (Green party candidate for Alyn and Deeside and North Wales)

 Martin Bennewith is the Green Party candidate for Alyn and Deeside at the 2016 National Assembly Elections.